• Skip to primary navigation

 A photo collage showing how to make vegan scalloped potatoes in a few steps.

-I also always serve this vegan cheesy potato casserole as a side dish to vegan turkey at our Thanksgiving feast and Christmas dinner, but you could also serve these dairy-free cheesy potatoes as a side dish to your weeknight meal.
-Any of the following recipes would be great with a side of creamy potatoes:
+I always serve this scalloped potato recipe as a side dish to vegan turkey for Thanksgiving and Easter dinner, but you could also serve these dairy-free cheesy potatoes as a side dish to your weeknight meal.

 • Vegan Meatloaf